odeum/odeum-connect/README.md

-# ODEUM CodeJS API Connector - odeum-connect
+# ODEUM Connect

-ODEUM CodeJS API Connector is a module that connects ODEUM CodeJS with the ODEUM API.
+ODEUM Connect is a module that connects ODEUM CodeJS with ODEUM API.

 ```
 npm install odeum-connect